 The project goes beyond simple nursing care such as treating a wound.
 It is first of all about gaining the trust of people living on the street, raising their awareness of the different health and hygiene issues that concern them, getting them to pay attention to the signs their body is sending them, gradually restoring their confidence in the health system and, if they wish, accompanying them in their efforts to seek care.
 The community health project team works with a network of associations, social workers, doctors and other health professionals.
 Indeed, access to care for homeless people is often strewn with hurdles: some people no longer have social security coverage, others have never had it, some homeless people are afraid of finding themselves in a crowded waiting room, some professionals are afraid that homeless people will drive away their other clientele, etc. The mission of the Caritas Luxembourg team is to create all the conditions for the homeless person to be able to receive treatment in complete serenity, to regain confidence in the medical system and to want to continue their medical treatment.

 Since its launch, many people have already been met.
 A large number of them are being followed up regularly.
-The questions are of course about Covid-19, but not only.
 The therapeutic follow-up and care cover all the problems that homeless people may encounter, including mental illness.

 For Caritas Luxembourg, the street nurse's work is important.

 IT IS EASIER TO ACCEPT HELP THAN TO ASK FOR IT